Introduction: Why Bathroom Sheetrock Is Different

 Troubleshooting Common Issues

-• Cracked corners: Use paper tape, not mesh, in angles and apply thin coats.
+- Cracked corners: Use paper tape and thin coats

 When to Call CountBricks Professionals